Mexican SMBs Deserve and Urgently Need a New Financial Ecosystem to Survive and Thrive

 Today’s technology has made all of these things possible, but traditional banks in Mexico often aren’t motivated to provide this level of service to small to medium-sized businesses, particularly in Mexico, where banks focus on their larger accounts and treat SMBs like an afterthought, or worse, an annoyance.

-Oyster is a neobank leading the way in Mexico with a core goal of disrupting this outdated banking model that overlooks SMBs.
+Oyster is leading the way in Mexico with a core goal of disrupting this outdated banking model that overlooks SMBs.
 We are a champion for small business owners and are here to help guide and advise them for the long-term.

 To start, instead of just asking how to get quick, easy access to essential financial services like a bank account, debit card, or credit, SMBs should really be asking: “How can I find the best tools to help me get paid more quickly?
 How can I enable myself and my team to make better decisions?
 And how can I help my business grow over time?”